fltk/fltk/README.CMake.txt

    Makes FLTK use GDI+ to draw oblique lines and curves resulting in antialiased graphics (Windows platform only).

+OPTION_USE_STD - default OFF
+   This option allow FLTK to use some specific features of modern C++ like std::string in the public API of FLTK 1.4.x.
+Users turning this option ON can benefit from some new functions and methods that return std::string or use std::string as input parameters.

 OPTION_USE_SYSTEM_LIBDECOR - default OFF
    This option makes FLTK use package libdecor-0 to draw window titlebars under Wayland.
 It's mainly meant for future use, when that package